 He added a hat to his outlandish costume—an old-fashioned high-top, black felt one that was “badly worn with many holes.”
 As if this outfit was not bad enough for a valiant cavalryman, his mother pinned her woolen shawl about his shoulders in place of an overcoat.

 With little fanfare, he went back to work, sending his two companions in opposite directions to gather as many of Mosby’s Rangers as possible.
 Lack of a proper uniform did not stop him.
 He was out for vengeance and retribution.
 The plan was to stop the Yankees before they re-crossed the Shenandoah River.

 While Major Richards was gathering his men, the Yankees came across a barrel of brandy, which slowed them down considerably.
 When Major Richards reached the tail end of the Federal unit, he had only 28 men.
-Five to one odds held no terror for him after the hours he had just spent.
-He was determined to make an attack.
+Five to one odds, though, did not bother him, especially after the hours he had just spent in the hidey hole of the Ranger safe house.

 Ten others soon came up, so he was only outnumbered four to one.

 Near Mt.
 Carmel Church, the Confederates made their attack, shooting as they rode.
 The Federals had no chance.